Hannaford (supermarket): History

 In 2006, Hannaford Supermarkets launched Guiding Stars, the first storewide nutrition navigation program.
 The concept of Guiding Stars was born from extensive consumer research that revealed a desire to live healthier lifestyles, but showed confusion understanding the volume and complexity of the nutrition-related information available in the media, advertisements and on food packaging.
 The rankings are based on U.S. Department of Agriculture guidelines.

 In 2007, 4.2 million Hannaford customer credit card numbers were exposed as a result of a data breach perpetrated by a Russian/Ukrainian hacker group.

 On March 17, 2008, The Boston Globe reported that the company's credit-card processing servers had been compromised for three months.
 Some 4.2 million credit card numbers were stolen, at least 1,800 of which had been used fraudulently.
 In August 2009, criminal computer hacker Albert Gonzalez was indicted for the crime.

 Delhaize America previously operated 104 Sweetbay Supermarket locations in Florida, which were modeled after Hannaford and sold Hannaford brand products.
 These stores were sold by the parent company in 2013 to Southeastern Grocers and were converted to Winn-Dixie locations.
 In 2016, Hannaford’s parent company Delhaize merged with Ahold to create a new company, Ahold Delhaize.
-Ahold was the owner of the competing New England-based Stop & Shop supermarkets, which become a sister company and brand to Hannaford as a result of the merger with Delhaize.
+Ahold was the owner of the competing New England–based Stop & Shop supermarkets, which become a sister company and brand to Hannaford as a result of the merger with Delhaize.
 Hannaford now sells Nature’s Promise private-label products which were originally only available at Stop & Shop.

 Through the process of the merger, the Federal Trade Commission required 10 Hannaford stores to be divested to other retailers.
 Eight stores in eastern Massachusetts were sold to Big Y and two stores in the lower Hudson Valley in New York were sold to Tops Friendly Markets.

+Hannaford has faced criticism regarding its commitment to sourcing 100% cage-free eggs.
+In March 2016, Hannaford Supermarkets publicly pledged to transition its entire shell egg assortment to cage-free by 2025, emphasizing its commitment to sustainability and animal welfare.
+However, the company later deferred this deadline to 2032, a seven-year extension.
+This decision has drawn public criticism from animal advocacy organizations, including Mercy For Animals, which launched campaigns directly calling on Hannaford to take urgent action on its nearly decade-old cage-free commitment.
+Local residents and news outlets in Portland, Maine, Hannaford’s primary market, have highlighted the company’s backtracking, expressing concern over the prolonged confinement of hens and the perceived broken promise to customers.